whitneyburton/portfolios/students/sebastian_abondano/20150814-sebastian_abondano-m2.markdown

 (feedback to me)
 Feedback from TrafficSpy team: Dedication and genuine interest in code; he was able to push forward every evening

-Feedback from Sam: “Sebastian is one of those people everyone really likes as a person and thoroughly enjoys working with.
-He is incredibly nice and friendly to everyone.
-That combined with his strong passion and talent for programming makes him quite the rare breed indeed.
-I am glad to be in the same cohort as Sebastian, and enjoyed working with him on the Little Shop of Orders project.
-He was a strong contributor and easy to work with."

 Feedback from Patrick: "Sebastian, I've paired with you a few times and I remember you being a very active pairing partner.
 Whether driving or not you were very participatory which isn't an easy skill to learn right away.
 You seemed to ask the right questions and I think we were able to gel well fairly quickly on problems."